jboullion/jboullion/README.md

 💻 I am a fullstack developer from Madison, WI who loves to work on a little bit of everything.

-📊 I run a site called [Simple Calcs](https://simple-calcs.com/) which provides free and useful tools and calculators for everyday needs
+📊 I run a site called [Simple Calcs](https://simple-calcs.com/) which provides free and useful tools and calculators for everyday needs.

 🛸 I also run a site called [Space Calcs](https://spacecalcs.com/) with various tools and calculators for learning about and estimating important problems in space.